jereinhardt/kiosk_store/README.md

 ```
 This action allows customer to add items to their order.
 Whenever they submit the form we created on the `show` page, it will be submitted to and handled by the `buy` action.

-We should update our `routes.rb` file to accomodate this, and to create a `cart` route where customers can check on their current order.
+We should update our `routes.rb` file to accommodate this, and to create a `cart` route where customers can check on their current order.
 Open the file and add the following:

 ```ruby
 post 'product/:id', to: 'products#buy', as: 'buy'